 Farm Fresh Eggs

-By far our biggest selling (and fastest selling-out) item, our Farm Fresh Eggs are enjoyed by a repeat line of first-come-first-serve customers for their pasture-raised quality and competitive pricing.
+By far our biggest selling (and fastest selling-out) item, our Farm Fresh Eggs are enjoyed by a repeat line of first-come-first-served customers for their pasture-raised quality and competitive pricing.
 Though supplies go fast, we encourage interested buyers to let us know about their desired orders so we can plan accordingly for future growth.
 If supplies are sold out, but you are interested in becoming one of our repeat customers, e-mail us at firstname.lastname@example.org.

 - Product Description